nikoly/selenium-grid-docker/README.md

     Before executing the Selenium tests, it's necessary to make sure that the test runner can create a Selenium Grid Session with a given webdriver.
 It means that Selenium Grid or Selenium Chrome Node should be **up** and **ready**.

     `wait-for-it.sh` script provides you with an opportunity to wait for the service to be up but not ready.
 To find out if the service is ready, please, check [this](wait-for-it.sh) out.

+    An example with a smoke tests to check if a Selenium service is ready is available [here](https://github.com/SeleniumHQ/docker-selenium/blob/3.6.0-americium/tests/SmokeTests/__init__.py#L20).